mrazza/fujitsu-ar-reg1u/README.md

 # AR-REG1U Model Fujitsu Mini-split Remote Infrared Signals

 This document outlines how the AR-REG1U Fujitsu Mini-split IR remote encodes signals to send to the wall-mounted mini-split unit.
-It's entirely possible other Fujitsu remotes, or even other mini-split manufacture's remotes, operate on identical signals or, at the very least, use the same principles with small modifications to specifics.
+It's entirely possible other Fujitsu remotes, or even other mini-split manufacturer's remotes, operate on identical signals or, at the very least, use the same principles with small modifications to specifics.
 However, the AR-REG1U is the remote I have and the following was derived by capturing signals from the remote using a simple circuit (with the TSOP98438 IR receiver), an ARM microcontroller, and custom software.
 I then reverse engineered the captured signals.

 ## Signal Encoding